Soprativlenie/ProCamp2/README.md

-# The script that reads numbers from the file and counts their sum
+# Test project that can read numbers from the file and count their sum
 ## Requirements
 - Lines starts with `#` should be ignored
 - Empty lines should be ignore